 Number of characters in object names

 The following table lists the maximum number of characters allowed by ArcGIS for each type of object name.

 Table, feature class, or view name

 User or role name

-*Versions are not database objects; rather, they are defined in geodatabase system tables.
-Similarly, field aliases are stored in system tables and are not database object names.
+*Feature dataset names, field aliases and versions are not database objects; rather, they are defined in geodatabase system tables.

 Character type limits in object names

 Database management systems have different definitions of acceptable characters for object names.
 Most names must begin with a letter and cannot contain spaces, backslashes, or reserved database management system keywords.
 Some databases allow special characters such as forward slashes (/), underscores (_), dollar signs ($), dashes (-), dots (.), or mixed cases.
 Sometimes the database allows you to use special characters or reserved keywords, or force mixed-case, uppercase, or lowercase names if you provide the object name enclosed in delimiters, such as double quotation marks.

 However, ArcGIS does not delimit object names.
 Do not create any tables, feature classes, indexes, databases, users*, roles, or other object names that require delimiters if you will be using them with ArcGIS.
 The object will be created in the database, but you cannot access it from ArcGIS.